Introduction: Brain Tune E-book

 The same distortion appears in milk.
 Drinking human breast milk is framed as taboo, yet consuming the milk of another mammal is normalized and marketed as natural.
 Even the idea of drinking cat’s milk provokes disgust, though cow’s milk is celebrated as heritage.
 These contradictions reveal that aversion itself is programmed, not instinctive.

-When we expose these structures, we realize that ethics begin with liberating ourselves from imposed habits and dismantling conditioned disgust.
-Awakening means choosing our innate sense of compassion over inherited beliefs.
-Liberation is not merely cultural — it is dietary, ecological, and moral.
+When we expose these structures, we realize that ethics begin with liberating ourselves from imposed habits and dismantling conditioned disgust, taste, and appetite alike.
+What we crave and what we reject are both products of cultural training, not nature.
+Tuning our compassion beyond inherited beliefs becomes liberation itself — dietary, ecological, and moral.

 4-2 Transforming Rituals

-From childhood, people are conditioned to see violence as care, exploitation as heritage, domination as celebration.
-They are taught to suppress empathy and accept selective compassion.
+From childhood, people are conditioned to participate in these rituals: birthdays with meat, holidays with sacrifice, weddings with leather gifts.
+Each occasion suppresses empathy and teaches selective compassion, shaping appetite and conscience until harm feels natural.
 This conditioning is itself a wound: it teaches that violence can be love, that exploitation can be culture, that obedience can be joy.

 4-3 Farmed Animals and Manufactured Purpose